-Back in August of 2008 I asked myself this very question.
+Back in August of 2008, I asked myself this very question.
 I wanted to start some sort of online business but I had no idea how to go about doing it.
-After doing some research I came a across a website that had a free tutorial on how to set up a website using something called WordPress.
+After doing some research I came across a website that had a free tutorial on how to set up a website using something called WordPress.

 This had me intrigued.

 It wasn’t until this point I realized that I could start my own online business and make money online.
 I knew that as long as I could build a website I would be able to earn some extra income online.
 So on August 24, 2008, I launched my first blog called Stumble Forward which still exists to this day.

 In fact not only is it still around but from 2008 to its present date it has earned more than $30,000.
 Now I know $30,000 over a six year period doesn’t sound like much but that equates to around $500 a month on average.

 Now let me ask you this, what would you do if you had an extra $500 every month?